tapebysea/cb-cli/README.md

 # Chaturbate CLI

 cb-cli is a bash script to watch chaturbate streams in mpv from the terminal.
-You can subscribe to your favorite streamers, watch or download from a live stream, or print a help menu.
+You can subscribe to your favorite streamers, watch or download from a live stream, update and print the help menu.
 That's it for now.

 ![smugumin](https://github.com/user-attachments/assets/289fe816-349a-4609-ba9b-60422628f833)